PEP 798 – Unpacking in Comprehensions

 Expressions like

-Complex uses of unpacking in comprehensions could obscure logic that would be
+Complex uses of unpacking in comprehensions could obscure logic that may be

 clearer in an explicit loop.
 While this is already a concern with